microsoft/language-server-protocol/_specifications/lsif/0.5.0/specification.md

 {id: 5, type: "edge", label: "belongsTo", outV: 4, inV: 2 }
 ```

-Note thjat this binds P2 to the same group P1 belongs to.
+Note that this binds P2 to the same group P1 belongs to.
 To avoid any kind of group management the group carries a property `conflictResolution` to tell a DB which group information to use if the DB already contains a group with the given URL. `takeDB` indicates to take the one already store in the DB and `takeDump` indicates that the one from the dump should overwrite the DB value.

 Whenever possible group URIs should be organized hierarchical to allow to group projects into a broader scope.
 For example a URI `https://github.com/microsoft` should capture all project organized under the GitHub Microsoft organization.